shimizacken/weather-fetcher-redux/README.md

 ### TypeScript configuration

-TypeScript configuration purpose is to make alias paths recognizable and to allow autocomplete for the auto import.
+TypeScript configuration purpose is to make alias paths to be autocompleted in `TypeScript` project. without it the autocomplete will auto generate the actual path.

 Read more about TypeScript's [`path-mapping`](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping)